GibsDev/gibsdev.com/public/posts/webhook-deployment.md

 I think the best summary here is just to ignore them.
 The extra commits aren't that big of a deal, and we will still be accomplishing our goal of reducing the amount of SSH interactions even if our system could potentially break _sometimes_.

+## Acknowledgement

+It may not be a good idea to do this for a larger project.
+As you may not want to deploy every change to the master branch.
+However, you can easily adapt this method to listen for [github deployments](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#deployment).
+In the future I may end up making a new project for exactly that use case.

+But for now, in the early stages of this website, I will be making frequent updates and it makes sense just to publish all changes to the master branch.

 <hr>

 ## Registering the webhook in the github repo